peteroupc/html3dutil/doc/H3DU.Math.md

 #### Return Value

-lin A three-element vector giving the red, green, and blue components, in that order, of the given color in linear RGB.The alpha component will be as specified in the "srgb" parameter.
+A three-element vector giving
+the red, green, and blue components, in that order, of the given color in linear RGB.
+The alpha component will be as specified in the "srgb" parameter.
 (Type: Array.&lt;number>)

  <a name='H3DU.Math.colorTosRGB'></a>